asnunes/notion-page-to-html/README.md

 - Propose new features
 - Become a maintainer

-Just create a Github issue or a PR ;)
+Just create a GitHub issue or a PR ;)